maromcik/audiohub/README.md

 While we do not intend to modify our project after submission, we understand your need to check the project at the time of submission.
 Therefore, we provided another option to test the app locally.

+### docker-compose
+Simply run `docker-compose up` to build and run all the necessary containers including Postgres and NGINX.

+Note that the AI recommender might not work properly.

 ### Local app - Local Postgres with our DB contents
 If you do not wish to use our database you can always restore the database by running migrations or from dump `dump.sql`.